Diego1Hernandez/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First, create the Domain Controller VM(Windows Server 2022) named "DC-1".
 Next, set the DC-1's NIC Private IP address to static.
 Now, Create the Client VM(Windows10) named "Client-1".
 Make sure to use the same resource group and Vnet that you created in the step before this one.
-Now, Ensure that both VMs are in teh same Vnet(this can be done by checking the topology with Network Watcher.
+Now, Ensure that both VMs are in the same Vnet(this can be done by checking the topology with Network Watcher).
 </p>
 <br />